LeBazarDeBryan/Luniau/README.md

   - [x] Add more information for songs.
   - [x] Add lyrics.
   - [ ] Make my own player
+  - [ ] Change the website title when a song is played.
+  - [ ] Add the cover of the song played.
   - [ ] Replace the font to not use google font.
   - [ ] Make a new window when a link is clicked.
 </details>